Traditional Japanese temple with cherry blossoms and a modern city skyline. So read the Japan Travel tips checklist we prepared in this article.

 1. Why carry cash?

-• Simply put, not everywhere takes cards.
+• But not everywhere takes cards.
 You don’t want to get caught without enough money to pay for your delicious ramen or that cute souvenir.

 • It’s just easier sometimes.
 Many small shops prefer cash.